Timilehin-bello/cycloneNFT/README.md

 `resellToken`: Allows someone to resell a token they have purchased.

-`createMarketSale`: Creates the sale of a marketplace item and transfers ownership of the item, as well as funds between parties .
+`createMarketSale`: Creates the sale of a marketplace item and transfers ownership of the item, as well as funds between parties.

 `fetchMarketItems`: Returns all unsold market items .